Linuswidmer/master-thesis/writing/thesis/sections/appendix.typ

 == Manipulation Check and Suspicion Probe

-The following items assessed participants' recall of the experimental feedback and their suspicions about the study's purpose.
+#ref(<table:manipulation-check>) presents the items used to assess participants' recall of the experimental feedback and their suspicions about the study's purpose.

 #apa-figure(
   table(